 Via degli Uffici del Vicario, 40

-I mentioned the corporate chain Venchi after I first had their creamino on a mini food tour in Florence.
+I mentioned the corporate chain Venchi after I first had their creamino on a self guided food tour in Florence.
 The gelato might not be made onsite by the owners with lemons they hand-picked from their backyard, but that’s not reason enough to overlook this place.
 Their salted caramel is simply amazing.

 Don Nino modestly stores their gelato in metal tins behind the counter.
 Where’s the fun in that?
 I want to “oooh and ahhh” over a glass display case with the 368 other tourists that came to this gelateria today.
-What Don Nino lacks in the display case department, they make up for in delicious flavors and cute décor.
+What Don Nino lacks in the display case department, they make up for in delicious flavors and charming décor.